Dear reader of ADxS.org, please excuse the disruption.

 Somatic comorbidities in ADHD

-Adults with the highest 10% of ADHD symptom severity according to ADHD-E were 10.62 times more likely to experience distress due to physical complaints and 6.80 times more likely to experience distress due to somatization than those not affected.1
+Adults with the highest 10% of ADHD symptom severity according to ADHD-E were 10.62 times more likely to experience distress from physical complaints and 6.80 times more likely to experience distress from somatization than those not affected.1

-The following list of somatic disorders that occur comorbidly with ADHD is sorted in descending order of frequency of occurrence in ADHD sufferers.
-The headings indicate the percentage of occurrence of this comorbidity in ADHD sufferers (compared to non-affected persons).
+The following list of somatic disorders that occur comorbidly with ADHD is sorted in descending order of frequency of occurrence in people with ADHD.
+The headings indicate the percentage of occurrence of this comorbidity in people with ADHD (compared to non-affected people).

 The percentages in the headings indicate the frequency of comorbidity in ADHD.
-Example: 48% of ADHD sufferers suffer from musculoskeletal disorders, compared to 21.6% of those not affected by ADHD.
+Example: 48% of people with ADHD suffer from musculoskeletal disorders, compared to 21.6% of those not affected by ADHD.

 1. Sleep problems - children: 68.7 % (compared to 47.1 %)